 - Be prepared to house them separately if things don't work out.

 Interestingly, some owners report that hedgehogs that have lived harmoniously with other hedgehogs may show signs of depression if separation becomes necessary.

-So, while hedgehogs can live together under some circumstances, African pygmy hedgehogs will also be fine if kept singly; don't feel you have to get an African pygmy hedgehog a companion.
+While African pygmy hedgehogs can live together under some circumstances, they will also be fine if kept singly.
+Don't feel you have to get an African pygmy hedgehog a companion.